-This is just a snapshot of the Proposal Guidelines, with the complete details, as well as the Evaluation Process, becoming available in the very near future.
+This is just a snapshot of the Proposal Guidelines, with the complete details, as well as the Evaluation Process, available in the Symposium virtual venue lobby.

 Projects and Collaborators

 Ontario Creates, Business Intelligence Program (BIP)

 Financial support for the project was provided by ACTRA Toronto, Just for Laughs/Group Juste pour rire, (JFL), Project 10 Productions Inc., SOCAN, and Andrew Barnsley Productions Inc., in addition to other stakeholders who expressed written support.

 CANCOM’s partner in executing and reporting the results of the project is Nordicity